 Dr. Sharma: Dating can sometimes pose challenges for teens with food allergies, and kissing has been found to sometimes cause allergic reactions.

-Dr. Scott Sicherer and his colleagues at Mount Sinai in New York conducted a study investigating the presence of peanut allergen in saliva after eating peanut butter.
-They found that waiting several hours (an average of four) after eating peanut butter and then eating a peanut-free meal reduced allergen in saliva to undetectable levels.
+Dr. Scott Sicherer and his colleagues at Mount Sinai in New York conducted a study investigating the presence of peanut allergen in saliva after participants (who weren’t allergic) ate peanut butter.
+They found that waiting several hours – an average of four hours – after eating peanut butter, then eating a peanut-free meal, reduced the allergen in saliva to undetectable levels.

-It’s important to note that these findings are specific to peanut butter, and may not apply to peanut in another form or other food allergens.
+It’s important to note that these findings are specific to peanut butter, and may not apply to other food allergens or peanut in another form.

 Finally, it’s important as a teenager to be open about your food allergy early on with your partner.
 You will often be pleasantly surprised on how supportive he or she will be once fully understanding the potential severity of your allergy.